 Coping with Mental Health Struggles

 PTSD and other mental health issues are common in the military .
-Seeing death, losing friends, and being forced to kill takes a tremendous toll on the human psyche.
+Coming nose-to-nose with death, losing friends, and being forced to kill all take a tremendous toll on the human psyche.
 Turning to alcohol can sometimes seem like the only option to chase away the ghosts that torture their every moment.

-According to the National Institute on Drug Abuse (NIDA), binge drinking, described as imbibing 5 or more drinks in one sitting, is much more prevalent among people on active duty at a rate of over 6 percentage points .
+According to the National Institute on Drug Abuse (NIDA), binge drinking, described as imbibing 5 or more drinks in one sitting, is much more prevalent among people on active duty, at a rate of over 6 percentage points .
 A study done by HRBS showed that 30% of service members fell under the category of binge drinkers .
 The combination of a heavy-stress environment and lots of downtime between skirmishes certainly contributes to those numbers.
-Additionally, it lends credence to the idea of drinking in the military as part of a culture.
+Additionally, it lends credence to the idea of drinking as part of the military culture.

-Here are several triggers for alcohol and drug use in the military:
+In summary, there are several triggers for alcohol and drug use in the military.
+Soldiers will use substances:

-- Passing time in a high stress environment
+- To pass downtime in a high-stress environment

-- Stimulants allow for focus when battling lack of sleep
+- To increase focus when battling lack of sleep

-- Crushing loneliness and extended separation from loved ones
+- To deal with crushing loneliness and extended separation from loved ones

-- Chase away the horrors (PTSD and other mental wellness issues often develop)
+- To chase away the horrors of PTSD and other mental wellness issues

 Risks of Drug and Alcohol Abuse in the Military

 The risks that come with the abuse of alcohol and drugs in the military are obviously significant.
 Our soldiers need to be in a constant state of alertness.
 Situations can be volatile and change from minute to minute.
-Being under the influence of substances that dull decision-making instincts and affect reaction times is not a place you want a soldier to be.
+Being under the influence of substances that dull decision-making instincts and affect reaction times is not a safe state for any soldier.

 The military is set up with the structure of troops, battalions, and teams.
 Everyone counts on each other to have their back and to build a protective net.
 Senses have to be sharp; composure needs to be at the highest levels, and awareness of everyone’s specific role is an absolute must.
 It is simply impossible for a person dependent on alcohol to be on the level of performance required.